samlobel/GO_ENGINE/README.md

 After you play a game out, you get true end values.
 You then use those values as energies, then pass them through a softmax, and then update the POLICY network based on this softmax.

 Two things I could play with: first, I could use either the estimated board-values before the update or after.
 Second, I could use a slightly lower temperature for the update to the POLICY network.

+### Why what I'm going to do will work.
+The value function updates based on the policy.
+It says, "if I play decently well from here, how likely is it that I'll win?"
+Then, it gets better and better valuations of boards.
+The policy function is a way of playing well.
+You make it play better by matching the value function as well as possible.
+As we train, we make the policy tighter and tighter against the value.
+Nice.